rcook/beginning-practical-haskell/part01.md

 stack runhaskell Hello.hs
 ```

-Now we'll change `Hello.hs` to the following to mimic our GHCI example:
+Now we'll change `Hello.hs` to the following to mimic our GHCi example:

 ```haskell
 x = 5